Tim Boyle (businessman)

-Timothy P. Boyle (born 1949) is an American billionaire, and the president and CEO of Columbia Sportswear.
+Timothy P. Boyle (born 1949) is an American billionaire, and the chairman and CEO of Columbia Sportswear.

-According to Forbes, his estimated net worth was US$2.0 billion in November 2022.
+According to Forbes, his estimated net worth was US$1.9 billion in July 2026.

-Early life
+Early life and education

 Boyle was born and raised in Portland, Oregon.
-He is one of three children of Joseph Cornelius "Neal" Boyle, an Irish Catholic, and Gertrude Lammfromm.
+He is one of three children of Joseph Cornelius "Neal" Boyle, an Irish Catholic, and Gertrude Lamfrom.
 His mother was Jewish and fled as a teenager from Nazi Germany.
 She immigrated to Portland, Oregon, and converted to Catholicism after marriage.
 He has two sisters.

-His grandfather purchased the Rosenfeld Hat Company and changed its name to the Columbia Hat Company (after the river).
+His grandfather, Paul Lamfrom, purchased the Rosenfeld Hat Company and changed its name to the Columbia Hat Company (after the river).
 His father became president of Columbia Hat after his grandfather died and then diversified the hat business into outerwear for hunters, fishermen, and skiers.
-In 1960, his mother designed the first fishing vest (his father was an avid fisherman) and the name of the company was changed to Columbia Sportswear.
+In 1960 the name of the company was changed to Columbia Sportswear.

-Boyle was educated at Jesuit High School, in Beaverton, Oregon, just outside Portland, followed by the University of Oregon, where he earned a bachelor's degree in journalism in 1971.
+Boyle was educated at Jesuit High School, in Beaverton, Oregon, just outside of Portland, followed by the University of Oregon where he earned a bachelor's degree in journalism in 1971.

 Career

 Boyle was still at university when his father died in 1970 at the age of 47.
-He left to join his mother, who had become president of Columbia Hat, which was then earning $800,000 in annual sales and had 40 employees.
-The company struggled and teetered on bankruptcy until in the 1970s when Boyle and his mother refocused the business on outdoor clothing and casual wear which paralleled a general trend away from formal work attire.
+He left to join his mother, who had become president of Columbia Hat.
+At that time, the company was earning $800,000 in annual sales and had 40 employees.
+The company struggled and teetered on bankruptcy until Boyle and his mother refocused the business on outdoor clothing and casual wear in the 1970s which, paralleled a general trend away from formal work attire.
 In 1975, they were the first company to introduce Gore-Tex parkas.

 In 1986, Columbia released the Bugaboo, a jacket with a zip out lining which became quite trendy and further propelled the company's growth.
 Columbia was unique among specialty clothing manufacturers in that it would sell its products to any retail shop or chain.
 In 1987, Columbia had $18.8 million in sales and by 1997 it had grown to $353.5 million.
 Boyle took over from his mother, Gert, as company president in 1988.

 The company went public in 1998.
 In the early 2010s, Boyle refocused Columbia away from top line products and more towards the mid-range, moderately priced products; he also continued to align sales with changes happening in the retail industry, shifting the company more toward internet sales.

-Columbia grew into a $6.5bn public company, and Boyle's 41% ownership interest in Columbia Sportswear was worth over $1.0 billion in 2013.
+Columbia grew into a $6.5bn public company, and in 2013, Boyle's 41% ownership interest in Columbia Sportswear was worth over $1.0 billion.

+In 2015, Boyle stepped down as president of Columbia Sportswear, but continued as CEO.
+He resumed the role of president in May 2017.

 In 2020, Forbes ranked Boyle No. 378 on the Forbes 400 list of the richest people in America.

 Personal life

-Boyle and his wife Mary have a son, educated at Drake University in Des Moines, and a daughter, educated at the University of Washington.
+Boyle and his wife Mary have a son, Joseph Boyle, educated at Drake University in Des Moines, and a daughter, educated at the University of Washington.
+In 2025, Joseph was named as copresident of Columbia Sportswear.
 They live in Portland, Oregon.